Upload Password Protected Files

 Upload and Unlock Password-Protected Files

-- Upload your file to Vault, Assistant, or Workflows.
+- Upload your file in Assistant or Vault.

 - Enter the password for the file when prompted.
 If you enter an incorrect password, Harvey will prompt you to try again.